10 Ways School Counselors Can Help Students with Anxiety

 6 Simple Breathing Exercises for Kids

-Sometimes you can talk til you are blue in the face about how anxiety works, strategies they can use, and how capable they are and it doesn't get through.
-Seeing how someone you admire learned to handle their stress might make it click for them.
-This might be someone famous or it could be someone they know.
+Sometimes you can talk until you are blue about how anxiety works, strategies they can use, and how capable they are, and it doesn't get through.
+However, seeing how someone you admire learned to handle their stress might make it click for them.
+This might be someone famous, or it could be someone they know.

-Focusing on gratitude is a simple and effective practice for improving happiness and putting negative things in context.
-Have students write down three things they are grateful for each day.
+Focusing on gratitude is a simple and effective practice for improving happiness and putting negative events in context.
+Each day, have students write down three things they are grateful for.

 Free Positive Thinking Strategies Resource